NullArray/l0ck3r/README.md

 Automated encryption utilities and installation

 I wanted to write a script to automate some encryption related operations but i may have gone a little overboard.
-Regardless the tool automates OpenSLL, has a feature to securely backup data in an encrypted archive and shred the original files.
+Regardless the tool automates OpenSSL, has a feature to securely backup data in an encrypted archive and shred the original files.
 It also automates the installation of the `pwgen`, `shred`, `OpenSSL`, `7z` and `encryptcli` utilities as well as the installation of VeraCrypt and Encryptpad.

 ## Quick Usage